Epic Pinball: Releases

 In 1993, the first registered game included only the first two pinball packs.
 The following year, xLand Games distributed that very version under the title "Fliper".

 In 1994, the "Crash & Burn", "Jungle Pinball", "Enigma", "Cyborgirl" and "Deep Sea" tables were released as individual games by B&N Software and its child company Strange Ranger.

 In 1995, all three packs plus the exclusive "African Safari" were released on CD.

 In the mid to late 1990s, individual tables were given away as free floppy diskettes to customers of Blockbuster Video upon renting 2 or more items.
 The promotion lasted only for a few months.

 In 2011, the game was partially re-made by Fuse Powered Inc. for Apple's iPhone, iPod Touch and iPad platforms.
 The game, re-titled as "Retro Pinball", features updated versions of three tables from the original game.

+The game was re-released on GOG.com on November 30, 2017, with support for Microsoft Windows, macOS, and Linux pre-packed with DOSBox.

 Reception

 Epic Pinball was a major commercial success for its creators, whose internal figures placed it as the third-best-selling shareware product of all time.
-Designer James Schmalz said in 1999, "Epic Pinball was way more successful than anyone imagined it could be.
-I went from earning $1200 a month to earning at times almost a hundred times that."
-According to Epic's Tim Sweeney, it was the publisher's top-selling shareware game ever, and Schmalz earned "more than a million dollars from the shareware royalties" in its first year.
+Designer James Schmalz said in 1999 that Epic Pinball was more successful than anyone imagined it could be.
+According to Epic's Tim Sweeney, it was the publisher's top-selling shareware game, and Schmalz earned "more than a million dollars from the shareware royalties" in its first year.
 Ultimately the game sold more than 200,000 copies.

 Computer Gaming World in 1994 stated that Epic Pinball was superior to the development team's commercial Silverball and "overall quality is very high".
-The magazine concluded that the $45 registration fee was a good value for eight boards, as "Very few commercial alternatives offer as much without causing your wallet to Tilt!"
+The magazine concluded that the $45 registration fee was a good value for eight boards, as "very few commercial alternatives offer as much without causing your wallet to Tilt!"